torsday/notebook/GLOSSARY.md

 An algorithm that puts elements of a list in a certain order.

+## Specification Pattern

+ Business rules can be recombined by chaining the business rules together using boolean logic.

 ## SQLite

  A software library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.